rklymentiev/py-for-neuro/slides/chapter1_03_strings.md

 # What are strings?

-In a fancy way we can say that strings are **immutable** sequences of Unicode code points.
-In a simple way we can say that strings are the sequences of "characters", that cannot be changed.
+In a fancy way, we can say that strings are **immutable** sequences of Unicode code points.
+In a simple way, we can say that strings are the sequences of "characters", that cannot be changed.

 ```python
 x = "Neuroscience Rocks!"